gemini-hlsw/explore-help-docs/proposal/main/investigators.md

 ### Partner

-Enter your Gemini partner affiliation, and "No Partner" if you are not affiliated with any Gemini partner.
+Enter your Gemini partner affiliation, or "No Partner" if you are not affiliated with any Gemini partner.

 ### Thesis